dsa-ntc/peninsuladsa-ntc.github.io/_pages/get-involved.md

 Our working groups organize socialist campaigns and/or join coalitions around issues that empower the working class.
 They each have their own leadership structure and meeting schedule.

+<h4>:station: PRIORITY CAMPAIGN: Public Transit</h4>
+With a mandate from PDSA's 2024 convention, Peninsula DSA is developing our own Transit 4 All campaign in coalition with our friends at [Transbay Coalition](https://www.transbaycoalition.org/).

+* _Read more [here](../public-transit/) and join your public transit-loving comrades on the **PDSA Discord: #transit**_

 <h4>:earth_africa: Ecosocialism</h4>
 Our [Ecosocialism](../ecosocialism/) working group continues to organize for building energy justice and holding PG&E accountable for its dirty, dangerous, and unreliable fossil-fuel energy.
 We have run workshops on making DIY air purifiers to protect against wildfire smoke and airborne pathogens, and have distributed money-saving energy efficiency tips to renters.